coderodde/dt/README.md

     ./dtinstall

     # The previous spell will create everything needed in '$HOME/.dt/' - directory.
-    # Edit the '$HOME/.dt/table' - file by populating tag/path - pairs,
+    # Edit the '$HOME/.dt/table' - file by populating tag/path - pairs.
+For instance:

-    # and then type something like 'dt YOUR_FAVORITE_TAG'
+    root /
+    mybin /home/meh/bin

     # Last, but not least, reload .bashrc
     source ~/.bashrc

+    # Now you are ready to go.
+Type in bash "dt root" or "dt mybin" or whatever tags you may specify.

-    # Enjoy! :3
+Enjoy! :3